ptrandev/elucidate/README.md

 Based off a script created by [Science Buddies](http://www.sciencebuddies.org/Files/5549/17/crack2.py).

-This script contains cleaner, improved code and commenting.
+This script contains cleaner, improved code and commenting as well as additional functionality.

-You could call me a script kiddie.
-I may suck at Python but I'm sure everyone except Guido did so at one point.
 ___

 ## Table of Contents -